Finalizer (video game): Gameplay

-Finalizer is a vertical-scrolling shooter game.
+Finalizer is a vertical-scrolling shooter game where the player controls a mecha who defeats enemies while flying above American airspace.
+It starts as a fighter jet, with players able to acquire increasingly powerful gear and weapons to power up.

-Reception and legacy
+Reception

 In Japan, Game Machine listed Finalizer in their January 15, 1986, issue as being the fourth most-successful table arcade unit of the month.

 Micom BASIC Magazine writer Akira Yamashita speculated that the game's idea was possibly arranged into Knightmare (1986).